 Give these a try in your next weeknight meal rotation and I hope you enjoy it as much as I do!

-Thinly-sliced beef: As stated above, you’ll need to get some very thin beef for this recipe.
-Most Asian grocers should carry this, either pre-sliced and frozen in packs, or you can request to have them freshly sliced at the butcher.
+Thinly-sliced beef: Most Asian grocers should carry this, either pre-sliced and frozen in packs.
+Alternatively, you can also request to have them freshly sliced at the butcher.
+Premium cuts to go for include rib eye or striploin since they contain a great amount of fat marbling.

 Enoki mushrooms: These are a Japanese variety of mushroom, typically sold in most Asian groceries.
 They’re soft, stringy, and chewy -making them the perfect vehicle to soak up all that savory goodness from the sauce.

-Egg: The egg is not only to make the dish more filling, but it helps to bind everything together in the pan.
+Egg: The egg not only makes this dish more filling, but it also helps to bind everything together in the pan.

-Mirin: Mirin is a sweet rice wine, similar to sake, but less alcoholic and sweeter.
+Mirin: This is a sweet rice wine, similar to sake, but sweeter and less alcoholic.
 You can find this at the same place where sake and other Asian sauces should be found.

 Soy sauce: A staple in almost all Asian cuisines, soy sauce provides the necessary base for our sauce to give that needed savoriness and saltiness to complement the beef.